richardbiely/gaia-ecs/README.md

 >**NOTE:**<br/>If there are 100 Position components in the chunk and only one of them changes, the other 99 are considered changed as well.
 This chunk-wide behavior might seem counter-intuitive but it is in fact a performance optimization.
 The reason why this works is because it is easier to reason about a group of entities than checking each of them separately.

 ## Relationships
+### Basics
-Relationships are a mechanism to create entity graphs and queries.
-They are a powerful feature allowing you to express hierarchies for example and even effectively allow you to add multiple components of the same type to an entity.
+Relationships is a mechanism used to create entity graphs and queries.
+It is a powerful feature allowing you to express hierarchies for example and even effectively allow you to add multiple components of the same type to an entity.

-Relationship pair is created by calling ***World::pair***.
+Relationship pair is created by calling ***World::pair(relation, target)*** with two valid entities as its arguments.

 ```cpp
 ecs::World w;